SciCapt/Monte-Carlo-Neural-Nets/README.md

 ![](Examples/ghFit1b.png)

 ### New Method (fitting slopes using ELU)
 The new method still makes use of the same net, but instead of directly using the output as some sort of "y" value (ie y = f(x)), the output is used a a sort of rough derivative estimator (ie., a slope) that gets added to the previous point.
-This gives fantastic results compared to the old method as shown below.
-Also, do note the smaller net size, and the much shorter training session required to get the results!
+Also, I found that using the ELU calculations withint the layers was optimal in this case.
+Overall, this method gives fantastic results compared to the old method as shown below.
+Also note the smaller net size and the much shorter training session used!

 Training Details:
 - Net Size = 312 params.